Puget Sound • San Juan Islands • Strait of Juan de Fuca • Vancouver Island • Alaska.

 Edmonds Underwater Park

-Edmonds Underwater Park is an artificial reef developed in the harbor of Edmonds by a few heroic members of the community who took interest in marine conservation and diversity.
-Edmonds is a quaint little northwestern town of small cafés and boutiques on a gentle slope leaning down to the coast a few miles north of Seattle.
+Edmonds Underwater Park is an artificial reef developed in the harbour of Edmonds by a few heroic members of the community who took interest in marine conservation and diversity.
+Edmonds is a quaint little northwestern town of small cafés and boutiques on a gentle slope leading down to the coast a few miles north of Seattle.
 It is probably the best-known dive location in the state.

 Considered one of the best wall dives in the state, Waterman’s wall is located in the Port Orchard area, just south of Bainbridge Island.

 The terrain consists of shear faced walls, long ledges, rock piles and boulders, large cracks and crevices.
 Marine life on the wall is abundant and representative of why the Puget Sound is considered by many divers to be a Mecca of marine life.
 Divers can find Giant Barnacles, scallops, and an assortment of sea stars including Leather Stars, Vermillion Stars, Morning Stars, Sunflower Stars and Pink Short Spined Stars.
 Brown, Copper and Quillback Rockfish are also present here as well as Lingcod and Buffalo Sculpins.
 Divers should bring a good light torch to enjoy the color of this site where you will also find orange, purple and yellow sponges and yellow Sea Lemon Nudibranchs.